awslabs/ratex/docs/zero_1.md

 ## 4. LTC IR FILEs

-To see the effect of ZeRO-1, we can increase the verbosity of the output.
+To see the effect of ZeRO-1 in the IR, we can increase the verbosity of the output.

 ### 4.1